nvn-nil/django_account_api/docs/README.rst

     INSTALLED_APPS = [
         ...
         'knox',
-        'accounts',
+        'polls',
     ]

 2. Include the accounts URLconf in your project urls.py like this::

     path('board', include('board.urls')),
-    *path('', include('accounts.urls')),*
-    ...
+    path('', include('accounts.urls')),
     path('', include('another.urls')),

-    note: accounts urls are internally prefixed with 'api', keep this line above your other 'api' paths
+    # note: accounts urls are internally prefixed with 'api',
+    # keep this line above your other 'api' paths

-    ...
     path('', include('accounts.urls')),
     path('api', include('other_api.urls')),
-    ...

 3. Run ``python manage.py migrate`` to create the accounts models and knox migrations (for tokens, etc).